 This post will address Jesus’ famous parable about the four soils (a/k/a “the Sower”).
 It’s essentially about true and false conversions and how the devil and the cares of this world can easily snatch the “gospel-saving” seed from a person before it ever takes permanent root.
+In other words, when this happens it essentially keeps the unsuspecting person spiritually blind.
 This is a very serious topic so please read this parable very carefully.
 It is taken from Matthew 13:

 3 “A farmer went out to sow his seed.
 4 As he was scattering the seed, some fell along the path, and the birds came and ate it up.
 5 Some fell on rocky places, where it did not have much soil.
 It sprang up quickly, because the soil was shallow.
 6 But when the sun came up, the plants were scorched, and they withered because they had no root.
 7 Other seed fell among thorns, which grew up and choked the plants.
 8 Still other seed fell on good soil, where it produced a crop—a hundred, sixty or thirty times what was sown.
 9 Whoever has ears, let them hear.”